-Fig. 1 Microphotograph of the proposed Integrated circuits (5mm×5mm) 回 R v Research on communication method and network where an intelligent system is supported Due to send and receive data efficiently, we are studying antennas, transmission lines, signal processing circuits and also communication protocols.
-O Research on energy systems where an intelligent system is supported The focus is addressed to life and the energy system in the region, and the evaluation model of the decentralized energy system and the ideal way of a regional traffic system as Global warming measures are researched.
+Fig. 1 Microphotograph of the proposed Integrated circuits (5mm×5mm) Research on communication method and network where an intelligent system is supported Due to send and receive data efficiently, we are studying antennas, transmission lines, signal processing circuits and also communication protocols.
+Research on energy systems where an intelligent system is supported The focus is addressed to life and the energy system in the region, and the evaluation model of the decentralized energy system and the ideal way of a regional traffic system as Global warming measures are researched.
 We think these techniques can adjust to the system from which energy-saving is demanded when medical applications such as the embedded devices are applied.
-Research of software and theory to make hardware systems work more flexibly and autonomous Due to make hardware of intelligent systems work more efficiently, the software, the programming language, and the information theory, and so on, are researched to support theoretically for the systems.
-IR FEL Research Center DirectorProfessor, Department of Chemistry, Faculty of Science Division I Koichi Tsukiyama
+Research of software and theory to make hardware systems work more flexibly and autonomous Due to make hardware of intelligent systems work more efficiently, the software. the programming language, and the information theory, and so on, are researched to support theoretically for the systems.
+Director Division of Advanced Urbanism and Architecture Department of Architecture, Faculty of Engineering Osamu Takahashi This research division is composed of experts of architecture, city planning and civil engineering.
+Stuffs belong to Division One and Division Two of Faculty of Engineering